Mindset & Philosophy · Mind

 Emotional Granularity: Why Naming What You Feel Changes What You Can Do With It

-The Measurement
+The measurement

 Naming what you feel with precision changes what you can do about it.

-Under this model, emotional granularity matters because:
+Under that model, granularity matters for three reasons:

 Most adults work with 3-5 emotion labels.
 Trained populations use 15-30.